 Yes, you need a VISA in order to enter Russia, China and Mongolia.

 Probably the most complicated of the three VISAs.
-To get the tourist visa you will need a letter of invitation from a hotel or a travel agent, in our case we did pay for it.
+To get the tourist visa you’ll need an invitation letter from a hotel or a travel agency, in our case we did pay for it.
 So plan it early enough.
 If you don’t know where to get your invitation letter or you need help to apply for the Russian VISA, you can click on the previous links to contact a reliable and experienced travel agency that will assist you during this complicated process.

 To apply for the Mongolia VISA you will also need an invitation letter.
 In our case was provided from a hostel in Ulan Bator without prior reservation or payment.
 So you can get easily.
 For more detailed information you can visit the official webpage.